 - Cons: This beach gets very busy as it’s in front of the wreck

-The Wrecks Campground is the easiest campground to access if you don’t have a 4WD vehicle.
 It’s a 20-minute walk from the ferry landing point, and the popular Tangalooma Resort is also nearby.

 The campground sits behind a row of trees, which means they don’t offer seafront views.
 But you’re practically on the beach as it’s only a 2-minute walk away.

-It’s ideal for tent camping only, as camper trailers, campervans, and even vehicles with Rooftop tents are not allowed.
+The Wrecks is ideal for tent camping only, as camper trailers, campervans, and even vehicles with Rooftop tents are not allowed.
 Open fires are also not permitted.

 On the bright side, the sites are shaded, and toilet and shower facilities are available.